There are Fruits That Grow on Vines and Climbers, and you can train them for vertical growth to utilize space in your small garden.

 Botanical Name: Actinidia deliciosa

-Kiwis grow on perennial vines that reach 14-18 feet tall and 12-16 feet wide.
+Kiwis grow on perennial vines that can be 14-18 feet in length with a span of 12-16 feet.
 They thrive best on pergolas or tall trellis, where they can bask all day in the sun.

 2. Armenian Cucumber